 The University is committed to making reasonable adjustments to enable students with disabilities or long-term health conditions - including specific learning difficulties such as dyslexia, dyspraxia, Asperger Syndrome and mental health difficulties - to apply for study at Oxford and participate fully in student life.

 To find out more about how the University can support students with disabilities during the application process, please see our guidance for applicants with disabilities.

-If you have a disability for which you usually have special accommodation requirements, we very strongly encourage you to disclose it in the relevant section of your application.
+If you have a disability for which you usually have special accommodation requirements, we very strongly encourage you to disclose it in the relevant section of your application form.
 We also encourage you to apply by the relevant January deadline where possible, as early notice will help us to support you in the college admissions process if your application is successful and college accommodation tends to fill up as the year progresses.
-Please note, however, that no candidate is guaranteed college or University accommodation.
+However, no candidate is guaranteed college or University accommodation.